Judge-in-Residence

 Róisín Rainey

-Róisín is a trainee solicitor at McCann FitzGerald.
+Róisín is a trainee solicitor at McCann FitzGerald LLP.
 She graduated with a first class honours BCL degree in Law with French Law from UCD (2020), having completed an Erasmus year at Aix-Marseille Université.
 While at UCD, she was involved with the Student Legal Service and had an article published in the student law journal.
 Prior to commencing her traineeship, Róisín worked as a legal intern in Dublin and as a stagiaire for the Irish Advocate General at the Court of Justice of the European Union.
-This is Róisín’s first year with the Hibernian Law Journal.
+This is Róisín’s second year with the Hibernian Law Journal.

 Sean-Patrick Dunne